Melanoma in Situ: Causes, Symptoms, and Treatments

-Melanoma in situ, also known as stage 0 melanoma, is an early form of melanoma.
-It's confined to the top layer of the skin, called the epidermis.
-The term "in situ" means "in place," indicating that the cancer cells have not spread to deeper layers or other parts of the body.
+Melanoma in situ (stage 0) is an early form of melanoma confined to the top layer of the skin, the epidermis. "in situ" means the cancer cells haven't spread to deeper layers or other parts of the body.
+It’s diagnosed through physical exams, biopsies, and sometimes genetic testing.

 While the exact cause of melanoma in situ isn't always clear, several risk factors can increase your chances of developing it: